Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 Close them during use for privacy, open them afterward to maintain views and airflow.

 The installation involves mounting posts or attaching to existing structures, then installing the hanging system.
-Material costs run $100-$400 for most residential hot tub installations, making this genuinely affordable compared to permanent structures.
+Material costs run $40-$400 for most residential hot tub installations, making this more affordable compared to permanent structures.

 Corrugated Metal Screening for Hot Tub Privacy